-This is just one of the many stories that I found out by taking part in Granny Cousins ghost walk around my town.
+This is just one of the many stories that I found out by taking part in Granny Cousins ghost walk around my town, one of the best things to do in Dorset.
 I have been wanting to join this tour 2 years now, as it only takes place in the summer school holidays and for Halloween.
 Granny Cousins and her helper, Red, are two local Victorian characters who take you back in time to experience the stories of this ancient port town and discover the friendly (or not so friendly) ghosts still living here.
 It is a truly entertaining and interactive walk, with many unexpected moments where your heart might jump a little out of your chest.
 And what better place to pass by through, on this walk, then the local graveyard?

 The storytelling and the interaction it is so good that there are times in which you can actually feel that you are back in time, on that dark alley, seeing the murderers of Agnes Beard running away through the mist.
 Who is Agnes Beard?
 You’ll have to join the tour to find out. 🙂

 Granny Cousins is actually Michelle O’Brien, an award winning actress involved in many local projects.
 Currently, besides Granny Cousins Ghost Walk of Old Poole Town you can also see her in the Anne Frances Bankes at Kingston Lacy House every weekend and in Mothers & Daughters: I’m Glad I Asked at the Bournemouth Arts by the Sea Festival event at Shelley Theatre, on the 10th of October.